photojournalism/photojournalism.org/source/news/2015-11-07-canon-and-nikon-cleaning-friday-and-saturday.md

 comments: off
 ---

 <p>For the first time at the Seminar, our sponsors Canon and Nikon will be doing camera equipment (limit two per registrant) on both Friday and Saturday.
-Bring your equipment early to their tables early!</p>
+Bring your equipment to their tables early!</p>

 <hr>